Abled-Taha/apm-server/README.md

 5. Make ".env" file
 6. Set all the variables in that file from the "config.json" file
 7. Open a terminal in "./apm-server"
-8. Run ```pip install -r ./requirements.txt ; cd ./api ; python manage.py collectstatic ; cd .. ; python main.py```
+8. Run ```pip install -r ./requirements.txt ; cd ./api ; python manage.py collectstatic ; cd .. ; python main.py run-server```
+9. To generate an api token you can use ```python main.py generate-api-token``` which will be used by client
-9. Open http://127.0.0.1:8000/docs and follow the recommendations there to securely setup the API
+10. Open http://127.0.0.1:8000/docs and follow the recommendations there to securely setup the API
-10. Restart the API
+11. Restart the API

 ### Todo
 1. Add ability to change user credentials